-ALL COMMUNICATIONS for the INTELLI-CENCER should be addressed, REV. JOSEPH Malkop, Fredericton, N. B.
+ALL' COMMUNICATIONS for the INTELLI-CENCER should be addressed, REV. JOSEPH Malron, Fredericton, N. B.

-Frems of religious news from every quar ter are always welcome.
+TREMS of religious news from every quarter are always welcome.
 Denominational news, as all other matter for publication, should be sent promptly.

-Communications for publication should be written on only one side of the paper, business matters and those for insertion should be written separately.
+COMMUNICATIONS for publication should be written on only one side of the paper, business matters and those for insertion should be written separately.
 Observance of this rule will prevent much copying and sometimes confusion and mistakes.

-EXCHANGES, Books, Pamphlets, etc., should be addressed, Religious Intelli-GENCER, Fredericton, N. B.
+EXCHANGES, Books, Pamphlets, etc., monild be addressed, RELIGIOUS INTELLI-GENCER, Fredericton, N. B.

 Religious Intelligencer.

-REV. JOSEPH McLEOD, ....
+REV. JOSEPH MCLEOD, .....
 EDITOR.
+WEDNESDAY, FEBRUARY 3, 1886.